-Depending on why you need the money, a secured loan, which is backed by collateral such as your home, car, savings account or investments, may be a good option.
-The credit score you need to get a cash-out refinance loan on your home, for example, may be lower than what you need for an unsecured personal loan.
-Some financial experts recommend that a loan secured by your home should only be used to maintain or improve the home itself.
-For example, if you need to fix a leaky roof, this may be a reasonable option to pursue.
+Some financial experts recommend that a loan secured by your home should only be used to maintain or improve your home.
+If you need to fix a leaky roof, for instance, this may be a reasonable option to pursue.

-The DMP is designed to repay all your debt within three to five years.
-You get an affordable monthly payment, and the collection calls stop.
+Creditors may lower your interest rates or waive certain fees, but you could have to stop using your credit cards.
 The National Foundation for Credit Counseling is a good place to find a certified credit counselor in your area.

 More from U.S. News